KrashLeviathan/bible-foundation/CONTRIBUTING.md

 Make sure to open up the website locally and test out new changes to make sure everything looks as expected.

+## Adding HTML

+After writing any HTML, make sure to run `bash _tools/tidy_all_html.sh` from the root directory.
+This will clean up all html files to a standardized format.

 ## Low Bandwidth Guidelines